Passive environment-assisted quantum communication with GKP states: Optimizing quantum communication through a beam splitter

 The Wigner functions of the optimized encoding $\oprho_{\mathcal{C}} = \frac{1}{d} \sum_{\mu=0}^{d-1} \mathcal{C} (\ket{\mu} \bra{\mu})$ and the environment state $\oprho_2$ are shown in Fig.~\ref{fig2}(b), which are similar to grid states on a hexagonal lattice.
-We fit the optimized states to GKP states with fidelities more than 0.99, and the fitting reveals that the encoding is a $d=2$ GKP code and the environment state is a $d=1$ GKP state.
+We fit the optimized states to finite-energy GKP states (Eq.~(\ref{eq:finite_energy_GKP})) with fidelities more than 0.99, and the fitting reveals that the encoding is a $d=2$ GKP code and the environment state is a $d=1$ GKP state.
+The environment state here is also known as the GKP qunaught state over the hexagonal lattice~\cite{walshe2020}.
 Based on the fitting, we set the encoding and environment state as finite-energy GKP states on a hexagonal lattice, and the decoder optimization gives $F_e \approx 0.98$ for $\bar{n} = 3$.

-We consistently find GKP states as the optimal encoding across various efficiencies $\eta$, while the environment state is GKP-like for small $\eta$ and approaches a vacuum state as $\eta \rightarrow 1$ up to some random displacements and squeezing (see Appendix~\ref{sec:SI_data}).
+We consistently find GKP states as the optimal encoding across various transmissivities $\eta$, while the environment state is GKP-like for small $\eta$ and approaches a vacuum state as $\eta \rightarrow 1$ up to some random displacements and squeezing (see Appendix~\ref{sec:SI_data}).
 Our simulation employs an average photon number constraint $\bar{n} \leq 3$ for the encoding and the environment state with a Fock state cutoff of 20 for both modes.
 The optimization converges after 150 rounds, where each round comprises 3 iterative steps.